Japan to loosen quarantine rules for fully vaccinated arrivals from October

-Japan is making final preparations to shorten the period of quarantine for people fully inoculated against COVID-19 from 14 to 10 days and allow them to self-isolate at home, the health ministry said Friday.
+Japan is making final preparations to shorten the period of quarantine for people fully inoculated against COVID-19 from 14 to 10 days and allow them to immediately self-isolate at home, even when returning from higher-risk locations, the health ministry said Friday.

 The change will most likely take effect from October, according to reports citing government sources.